There's currently no cure for systemic lupus erythematosus (SLE), but treatments can ease the symptoms and make it easier to live with.

 - changes in blood pressure

 In rare cases, belimumab can cause a more serious allergy-like reaction.
-Most reactions occur during or shortly after the treatment is given, so you will be closely monitored once your treatment begins.
+Most reactions occur during or shortly after the treatment is given, so you'll be closely monitored once your treatment begins.